A day after it was released, Apple quietly pulled its

 Several MacCentral readers and participants of the

-on Apple’s own Web site have noted that it’s possible to restore Ethernet connectivity on these computers by downloading the previous copy of the AppleGMACEthernet.kext file used by Mac OS X and reinstalling it, either by issuing a series of commands from the Terminal application or by rebooting the Power Mac G4 into Mac OS 9 and dragging and dropping the file into its appropriate location.
+discussion groups on Apple’s own Web site have noted that it’s possible to restore Ethernet connectivity on these computers by downloading the previous copy of the AppleGMACEthernet.kext file used by Mac OS X and reinstalling it, either by issuing a series of commands from the Terminal application or by rebooting the Power Mac G4 into Mac OS 9 and dragging and dropping the file into its appropriate location.
 Apple does not support these solutions, however, so proceed with utmost caution.